AlexTatis/chess-slides/slides.md

   If the latter is your desired choice, I recommend checking out [chess.com](https://chess.com).
 It has a great UI and features, most Grand Masters play there.

   It can also let you review your past games.
-This is a game played by the former World Champ, Magnus Carlsen, and GM Hikaru Nakamura.
+This is a game extracted from their archive played by the former World Champ, Magnus Carlsen, and GM Hikaru Nakamura.
 </div>

 </div>